AmericanCouncils/Transcoding/README.md

 3. Third are the `Preset` classes, which provide groupings of options for an `Adapter` to use when implementing its transcode logic.
 They can also put restrictions on the types of input/output files they are allowed to handle.

 4. Fourth are `File` instances.
 They are a thin extension of PHP's standard `SplFileObject` class.
 These, in conjunction with `Preset` instances, are what `Adapters` take as input.
-If the `Adapter` returns a file, it should also be an instance of `AC\Component\Transcoding\File`.
+If the `Adapter` returns a file, it should also be an instance of `AC\Transcoding\File`.

 5. Fifth are `FileHandlerDefinition` instances.
 These can be specified by Adapters, as well as Presets, and define what types of files are allowable as both input and output.
 These instances are used internally by the `Transcoder` to ensure valid input/output and to assist in building a valid output file path if none is specified, or to catch an invalid path if provided, before it gets to the adapter for the transcode process.